mesbrj/book-looker-realm/README.md

 **Ory ecosystem:**
 >
 **Ory Hydra**: Golang OAuth2 and OpenID Connect provider for token-based authentication.
-- kerby-instruments: Client Credentials and On-Behalf-Of OAuth2 flows.
+- kerby-instruments: Client Credentials.
+- internet-only clients: Authorization Code Flow (with mTLS or PKCE depending the X.509 user cert local availability in the client).
+Maybe a Client Credentials flow if we consider a mobile/desktop-server authentication (and the client cert is always available localy in the client).
 - OAuth2/OpenID Flows (MinIO and Spring for Apache Kafka REST Web Service).
 >
-**Ory Oauthkeeper**: Golang OAuth2 and OpenID Connect provider for token-based authentication.
+**Ory Oathkeeper**: Golang Identity & Access Proxy / API (IAP) and Access Control Decision API.
-- kerby-instruments: Client Credentials and On-Behalf-Of OAuth2 flows.
-OAuth2 Token introspection for JWT mutations (defining correct identity claims).
+- kerby-instruments: Client Credentials Flow.
+JWT mutations (defining correct identity claims).
 >
 **Ory Kratos**: Golang Identity and User Management system with self-service flows.
 - Principals and keys (users and services) management in the Kerby realm.